andy-guttridge/song-mates/README.md

 A number of unit tests were written to test key interactions between the views and the database models.
 These can be found in the `tests.py` file in the `songmates_main` directory.
 These were:

-- Test new profile is created when account is registered - passed
+- Test new profile is created when account is registered and user visits the edit profile page - passed
 - Test profile is deleted when request received from user - passed
 - Test the user account becomes inactive when the user requests account deletion - passed
 - Test a collaboration request is created correctly when requested by the sender - passed